ryqndev/learn-ryqn-dev/src/content/designing-a-url-shortener/README.md

 If I wanted to implement a database as well, I would first develop the system without it, make sure the core functionality works, and then swap out the data access and storage code with database code.
 That way, I can focus on just learning how databases work without having to debug the main system.

 ### Redirection
 Okay, assuming I figured out how to store my data, how do I do redirection?
 Well, we know that in order to use our service, users have to go to our alias in the browser, which will then redirect them somewhere else.
 So does that mean I have to create a website?
 Let's explore how that would work.
-We would have a website at (let's imagine our website is hosted at https://short.com - this url is fake don't use pls) `short.com`.
+We would have a website at (let's imagine our website is hosted at https://short.com - this url is fake. pls don't use) `short.com`.
 When someone goes on a short link, for example https://short.com/yckw7ts, our website would have to take that unique id: `yckw7ts` and then send that data to our database to obtain the mapping, and then once it gets the data back, it'll redirect to the correct location.

 This solution... works!
-It's a perfectly fine implementation of a url shortener service.
+It's a perfectly fine implementation of a url shortener service and this is what a time sequence diagram would look like:

 ![client rendered version](./assets/client-rendered.png)

+This solution utilizes something called Client-Side Rendering (CSR) in which the client does all of the processing.
+Notice how after we make the initial request to `https://short.com/yckw7ts`, the browser has to extract the url, open a connection to the database, query the value, and then once it gets the data back, it'll redirect to the webpage.
+If we implement this solution, it'll get the job done but there's alot of extra steps being performed here.

+Not only are there performance related issues with this, there are user experience problems with this.
+First, when the user loads our website, it'll display a blank page in the browser first before redirecting to the next page, resulting in a page flash between the navigation.
+Second, by having so many steps in between, we introduce more points of fault to our program.
+A good software principle is to not over complicate your solution (KISS - Keep it simple, stupid).

+We can, instead, practice something called Server-Side Rendering (SSR) here and eliminate the need for all of these trips performed by the client and keep the processing in the server.
+It'll look something like this: